$114,036Average Value$85Average Price per Sq Ft3Homes For Sale

 Walking, biking and driving around

-Public transit options are plentiful, with the MTA transit center at this neighborhood's center.
+Public transit options are plentiful, with the MTA transit center at the neighborhood's center.
 Bikers and walkers can easily navigate its well-kept sidewalks.
 Interstate 69, which runs east and west, borders Downtown Flint to the south, and Interstate 475, which runs north and south, to the east.
-The nearest emergency room is at Hurley Medical Center, which is about a mile north.
+The nearest emergency room is at Hurley Medical Center, in the neighborhood.
 Bishop International Airport is 5 miles southwest.

 Higher than average crime index score